axis7818/axis7818.github.io/content/blog/learning-rust.md

 1. [rustlings](https://rustlings.cool/): Exercises to test Rust knowledge
 1. [Learn X in Y Minutes (Where X = Rust)](https://learnxinyminutes.com/rust/): My personal favorite website for getting familiar with a new language

-These were good introductions and served to introduce me to [cargo](https://doc.rust-lang.org/cargo/guide/why-cargo-exists.html), Rust's toolchain, and concepts (like [borrowing](https://doc.rust-lang.org/rust-by-example/scope/borrow.html)).
+These were good introductions and served to introduce me to [cargo](https://doc.rust-lang.org/cargo/guide/why-cargo-exists.html), Rust's toolchain, and concepts (like [borrowing](https://doc.rust-lang.org/rust-by-example/scope/borrow.html) and [lifetimes](https://doc.rust-lang.org/rust-by-example/scope/lifetime.html)).

 ## Learning Rust with AI Assistance

+AI is helpful as a tutor.
+Uses for AI when learning a language.

+- explaining errors
+- asking questions when you don't have the right vocabulary

+However, it is easy to unknowingly generate tech debt.

+It is important to study the generated code to understand what it does.

+Automated testing is important for validating AI-generated code.

 # Development Environment

+## VSCode vs Rust Rover

+- best test running & exploring
-- NeoVim
+- best debugging
-- VSCode
+- integrated tools
-- Rust Rover
+  - documentation window

+# Thoughts on Rust

+## When it "Clicks", It Feels Great

+## Consistent Ecosystem

+## Modern but Hieroglyphic

 # Takeaways

 1. It is satisfying to build something for the sake of learning (like making your own game engine)
+1. Rust is a great language
 1. Using AI as a beginner vs expert